 Democrats, led Adlai Stevenson, criticize this about-face, as they do the president’s penchant for appearing at military ceremonies in his old uniform.
 But none of it seems to perturb MacArthur’s supporters, to whom he is a legend.
-Republicans are stalling ratification of the Twenty-second Amendment to the Constitution in state legislatures, believing they may have found a president-for-life.
+Republicans are holding up ratification of the Twenty-second Amendment to the Constitution (which limits presidents to two terms), believing they may have found a president-for-life.

 MacArthur’s presidency, and America’s preeminence in the world, is inspiring building projects on a grand scale.

 In New York, real-estate mogul William Zeckendorf is building an airport the size of Central Park on the Hudson River shore.
 200 feet high, the facility will also house apartments, office space and a harbor.